-The resulting MF should contain the following columns:
+The MF contains the following columns:

 1st Column (ORPHAcode):

 This column contains the ORPHAcode, a unique and time-stable numerical identifier attributed randomly by the database upon creation of the entity.
 Their specificity should support data sharing at EU-level of RD for statistical purposes.
 Only active ORPHAcodes are available in the MF.